gyrospectre/squyre/README.md

 `<awesome detection logic> | stats values(src_ip) as src_ip by dest_user | eval Detection="A test alert" | strcat src_ip "," dest_user interesting`

 4. Add an 'AWS SNS Alert' action to your scheduled search (https://docs.splunk.com/Documentation/AddOns/released/AWS/ModularAlert), updating the 'Message' field of the action to `$result.interesting$`.
 5. Also fill out the Account and Region fields per the doco for the AWS Tech Add-on.
-The topic should be set to `hellarad-Alert`.
+The topic should be set to `squyre-Alert`.

-Next time this alert fires, the details will be sent to HellaRad, which will create a Jira ticket for you, adding enrichment details for all extracted IP address to the same ticket as comments.
+Next time this alert fires, the details will be sent to Squyre, which will create a Jira ticket for you, adding enrichment details for all extracted IP address to the same ticket as comments.

 ## Getting Started - Pattern 2: OpsGenie Deployment
 1. Clone this repo.